ScriptRaccoon/pongpong/README.md

-# Pong Game (with Leaderboard)
+# PongPong Game with Leaderboard

 This is a basic browser game with a leaderboard.
 The latter is stored in a database on [turso](https://turso.tech/).
 It is mainly an illustration of using turso within SvelteKit.

-**Notice.** This is a simple game.
-Currently, there is no protection against cheating.
+**Notice.** Currently, there is no protection against cheating.

 ## Setup